 Fax: (602) 253-3874

 The UACRS will review the request and draft an appropriate response.
 Prior to issuance, a draft response will be submitted for consensus to the members of the UAC.
-Once approved by the UAC, the ruling or guideline will be issued and published on the website maintained by the League of Arizona Cities and Towns (www.modelcitytaxcode.org).
+Once approved by the UAC, the ruling or guideline will be issued and published on the Model City Tax Code webpage.

 The various forms of written taxpayer guidance issued by the UAC are delineated herein and are accompanied by a statement to the degree of assurance which may be placed on each type of communication to a taxpayer.
 The procedures for requesting an interpretation or ruling are also contained in this notice accompanied by a UAC Private Taxpayer Ruling Request Form and copy of Model Code Section 597.

-Guidelines are general, informative publications issued by the UAC to illustrate differences between Arizona State tax law and the MCTC on the application of tax on a transaction, group of transactions, an industry, or other business grouping which applies to all cities adopting the MCTC.
+Guidelines are general, informative publications issued by the UAC to illustrate differences between Arizona state tax law and MCTC on the application of tax on a transaction, group of transactions, an industry, or other business grouping which applies to all cities adopting MCTC.
 A guideline may also involve an information notice to determine the means of calculating tax credits or the tax liability for businesses subject to city privilege or use tax.
 These notices are not intended to address a taxpayer’s specific circumstances.
-Their purpose is to create awareness in the business community that taxation differences between the State Tax Law and the MCTC are present, and that if they are engaging in the same type business transaction, further inquiry is warranted.
+Their purpose is to create awareness in the business community that taxation differences between the State tax law and MCTC are present, and that if they are engaging in the same type business transaction, further inquiry is warranted.

 If the information contained in a uniform guideline is found to be erroneous and a taxpayer shows reasonable reliance on that information, the taxpayer will only be liable for any tax or interest that may result from following the erroneous advice.
 All penalties will be abated.

-An information letter is a letter that can be requested from the UAC or the Tax Collector of a city or town that has adopted the MCTC.
+An information letter is a letter that can be requested from the UAC or the tax collector of a city or town that has adopted MCTC.
 Information letters are only issued in response to written requests from taxpayers.
 An information letter responds to a taxpayer’s inquiry for general information or an inquiry that does not meet the requirements for a private taxpayer ruling.
-In many instances the response may simply involve a recitation of the tax law which addresses the issue.
+In many instances, the response may simply involve a recitation of the tax law which addresses the issue.

-If the information provided by the taxpayer was adequate and accurate and the advice given in an information letter is found to be erroneous, the cities will not assess penalties or interest directly attributable to the erroneous advice.
+If the information provided by the taxpayer was adequate, accurate, and the advice given in an information letter is found to be erroneous, the cities will not assess penalties or interest directly attributable to the erroneous advice.
 However, the taxpayer will be liable for any tax that may be assessed.
 If the information provided by the taxpayer is inadequate and/or inaccurate, penalties and interest may also be assessed in addition to the tax.

 Private Taxpayer Rulings